dustinober1/Ebook_AI-Powered_Instructional_Design/docs/chapters/00-introduction.md

 This is not just a book about theory.
 It is a technical foundation and a practical guide.
 You will find:
 - **Foundational Concepts**: Deep dives into LLMs and learning science.
-- **Agentic Workflows**: How to build AI agents that help you with specific ID tasks.
+- **Agentic Workflows**: How to build programmable AI agents that help you with specific ID tasks.
 - **Interactive Code**: Jupyter Notebooks that you can run to test prompt engineering and content generation.

 Welcome to the future of learning.
 Let's build it together.